SESAME-Synchrotron/CCD/docs/source/Control.rst

     field(INPB, "test:Base_PV CP")
   }

-As mentioned previously, altering these records could be done using the

 The documentation for the list of records on EPICS and their respective fields can be found on this page: https://epics.anl.gov/EpicsDocumentation/AppDevManuals/RecordRef/Recordref-3.html

 After curating your IOC database, in order to interact with it one would have to use a Channel Access (CA) Client.